-Traces of the past, incomparable natural scenery, food and tradition in Massa Lubrense.
+Traces of the past, unparalleled natural scenarios, gastronomy and tradition in Massa Lubrense.

-The town of Massa Lubrense, in a privileged panoramic position, occupies the extreme tip of the Sorrento Peninsula, among the most famous tourist destinations in Italy, thanks to its stunning natural scenery.
-Extending into the Tyrrhenian Sea, almost touching the island of Capri, it is a watershed between the gulfs of Naples and Salerno.
+The town of Massa Lubrense, in a privileged panoramic position, occupies the extreme tip of the Sorrento Peninsula, one of the most famous tourist destinations in Italy, in a special panoramic location with marvelous natural sceneries.
+It extends into the Tyrrhenian Sea, almost touching the island of Capri, forming a watershed between the gulfs of Naples and Salerno.

-In this charming area there are the scents of a culinary tradition that best expresses the flavors of typical products, such as olive oil, cheese and limoncello.
-On the whole area you can see long stretches of olive and lemon groves giving an intense scent to this land.
+In this enchanting territory you can find the scents of an ancient and rich culinary tradition that best expresses the flavors of typical and certified products, such as olive oil, cheeses and limoncello.
+Throughout the area you can admire many olive and lemon groves that give their intense scent to this land.

-The typical products of Massa Lubrense come both from land and sea: the geography of the Sorrentine Peninsula allows the development of agriculture and farming, since ancient times.
-Also the fish, within the constraints of the Marine Protected Area, enriches the local gastronomy.
+The typical products of Massa Lubrense come from both the land and the sea: since ancient times the geographical location of the Sorrento Peninsula has allowed the development of agriculture and farming.
+Fish and seafood also enrich the local gastronomy, within the constraints of the Marine Protected Area.

-Massa Lubrense has a rich repertoire of folk traditions, which result in events and festivals all over the whole year.
-Ancient and evocative are the processions of Holy Week; particularly beautiful and exciting are those by sea, where the procession is followed by boats.
+Massa Lubrense has a rich repertoire of popular traditions, which translate into events and festivals throughout the year.
+The processions of Holy Week are ancient and suggestive; particularly beautiful and exciting are those by sea, where the procession is followed by boats.

-Each hamlet, on the day dedicated to the celebration of its patron saint, organizes a festival: tomatoes, zucchini, eggplants, fish, mozzarella, etc. In the summer, in particular, the Festival of Lemon is held in Massa center, giving the opportunity to residents and visitors to taste local products made from lemon.
+Each hamlet, on the day dedicated to the feast of its patron saint, organizes a food festival: tomatoes, courgettes, aubergines, fish, mozzarella, etc. In the summer, the Lemon Festival takes place in the center of Massa, giving residents and visitors the opportunity to taste local lemon-based products.

-The sublime charm of this land is in the natural beauty: the coastal road is one of the wonders of the Italian landscape.
-For hikers, more than 100 km of trails run through the length and breadth of the entire territory, touching all the 18 hamlets and the most pristine places.
+The sublime charm of this land lies in its natural beauty: the coastal road is one of the wonders of the Italian landscape.
+For hikers, more than 100 km of trails run the length and breadth of the entire territory, touching all 18 hamlets and the most pristine locations.

-By citrus groves, vineyards and olive groves, gently sloping towards the sea, the road follows the tortuous coastline, curve after curve opens up incredible views of the Gulf of Naples, the island of Capri and then the Gulf of Salerno.
-The coast is high, craggy and rocky, with sheer limestone cliffs that crumble into the sea, creeks and rocks.
+Among citrus groves, vineyards and olive groves, which slope gently towards the sea, the road follows the winding coast, curve after curve opens an incredible view of the Gulf of Naples, the island of Capri and then the Gulf of Salerno.
+The coast is high, steep and rocky, with steep limestone cliffs that crumble into the sea, inlets and rocks.

-Unique among the towns of Sorrento Coast, Massa Lubrense offers beaches and bays on both coasts.
-The entire coastal stretch has been protected with the institution of the Marine Protected Area of Punta Campanella, a marine reserve for the protection of the coast and the sea.
+Unique among the cities of the Sorrento Coast, Massa Lubrense offers beaches and bays on both coasts.
+The entire coastal stretch is protected with the establishment of the Marine Protected Area of Punta Campanella, a marine reserve to protect the coast and the sea.

-The Mediterranean climate that characterizes Massa Lubrense, gives it the reputation of healthy place, throughout the year: the sun kisses this beautiful land for about 250 days a year, encouraging to take a holiday in Massa Lubrense in mid and low season.
+The Mediterranean climate that characterizes Massa Lubrense, gives it the reputation of a healthy place, throughout the year.
+The sun kisses this beautiful land for about 250 days a year, encouraging you to take a holiday in Massa Lubrense in mid and low season.

-The weather is always pleasant in Massa Lubrense: mild winters alternates with warm summers.
-In the months of most intense heat (July and August), coastal areas, most ventilated, and the higher ones retain pleasant temperatures.
-The swimming season often extends into the autumn, with hot days and the sea still inviting for a dip.
+In Massa Lubrense the climate is always pleasant: mild winters alternate with hot summers.
+In the months of July and August, the coastal and hilly areas retain pleasant temperatures.
+The bathing season often lasts until late autumn, with particularly hot days and the sea still inviting for a dip.

-Between history and legend, the past of Massa Lubrense has always fascinated for the multiplicity of human presence in the area since the Paleolithic period, for the richness of archaeological evidence which continue to this day and the amount of information and studies on it.
+Between history and legend, the past of Massa Lubrense has always fascinated for the multiplicity of presences in the area since the Paleolithic, for the wealth of archaeological evidence that has come down to the present day and for the amount of information and studies carried out on it.

-We offer an interesting and pleasant text by Luigi Sigismondi, illustrating the history of Massa Lubrense from the first human presences to modern times.
+We offer an interesting and pleasant text by Luigi Sigismondi, illustrating the history of Massa Lubrense from the first human presence to modern times.

 Etymology of Massa Lubrense